 How come nobody is stopping to give me a lift?
 I love these signs because they reveal both paranoia and lack of confidence in local jail security.

-Look at this grave from the town of Uvalde.
+Look at this grave from the cemetery in Uvalde.
 How bizarre that they actually wrote “assassinated by Indians” on his stone.

 The many antiques stores in the area were part cowboy, part Mexican.